What are A levels?

 What is South Africa’s A levels equivalent?

 It can be seen from the fact that only four AS qualifications are needed for university entrance at South Africa that full A levels indicate a level of education substantially in advance of a local matric.
 The fact that they entail a full additional year of study speaks for itself.
-In our opinion, and also that of Directors of Studies at highly-respected institutions at which the Cambridge curriculum is offered, full A levels in core subjects such as English and mathematics are at least 18 months in advance of our matric, not merely in the subject matter taught but also in the criteria by which students are assessed.
+In our opinion, and also that of Directors of Studies at highly-respected institutions at which the International A levels are offered, full A levels in core subjects such as English and mathematics are at least 18 months in advance of our matric, not merely in the subject matter taught but also in the criteria by which students are assessed.

-In South Africa the O levels were replaced by the IGCSE level.
-IGCSE studies in any given subject immediately precede AS level work and a student must have passed his or her IGCSE exams in any given subject to be allowed to proceed to the AS level.
+In South Africa, the O levels were replaced by the GCSE level.
+GCSE studies in any given subject immediately precede AS level work and a student must have passed his or her GCSE exams in any given subject to be allowed to proceed to the AS level.

 See the answer to Question 2 above.